pytorch/serve/examples/LLM/llama2/chat_app/Readme.md

 The number of workers can be autoscaled based on the traffic and usage patterns.

-Number of workers = Number of TorchServe python processeses
+Number of workers = Number of TorchServe python processes

-So to reduce latency and improve performance, we can increase the number of workers for paralell processing of requests.
+So to reduce latency and improve performance, we can increase the number of workers for parallel processing of requests.

 ![Workers](./screenshots/Workers.png)